 AU has an open environment, allowing individuals to move freely around the campus; however, the university restricts access to its facilities to members of the academic community and bona fide guests.
-This open environment makes all members of the university community responsible for immediately reporting suspicious activity to Public Safety.
-Report suspicious incidents, activities, or persons to Public Safety Police Emergency (202-885-3636) as soon as possible.
-Individual vigilance is essential in helping Public Safety promote campus safety and reduce campus crime.
-In order to uphold this policy, all students, faculty, and staff must have an AU ID card (OneCard) and present it when requested by a university official.
-When university police officers challenge individuals for suspicious activity, individuals must identify themselves and present student, employee, or other identification, as requested.
+This open environment makes all members of the university community responsible for immediately reporting suspicious activity to University Police.
+Report suspicious incidents, activities, or persons to the University Police Emergency line (202-885-3636) as soon as possible.
+Individual vigilance is essential in helping University Police promote campus safety and reduce campus crime.
+In order to uphold this policy, all students, faculty, and staff must have an AUID card (OneCard) and present it when requested by a university official.
+When Public Safety officers challenge individuals for suspicious activity, individuals must identify themselves and present student, employee, or other identification, as requested.
 Individuals who do not have legitimate reasons for being on campus or in a university building, and who refuse to comply with a request to leave, may be subject to arrest under the District of Columbia Code, Section 22-3302, Unlawful Entry.